UniqueNetwork/XC-NFT-standard/immutable-xc-nft-standard.md

 #### On the *originating chain*

-Before an NFT could be transffered to another chain, it should be moved to *Staging Area*'s account, to give the *Staging Area* the control of the NFT.
+Before an NFT can be transferred to another chain, it should be moved to *Staging Area* account to give the *Staging Area* control of the NFT.
 The *Staging Area* guarantees that the NFT won't change while the NFT is backing a derivative on another chain.

 The *Staging Area* **must** contain information about who is the owner of the NFT.